-When you see: It means: i Notes are indicated by the icon shown at left, and point out information that may not be part of the text but provide tips and other helpful advice. $\wedge$ Cautions are indicated by the icon on the left, and let you know that an action may have undesirable consequences if the instructions are not followed correctly.
+Table 2.
+Document Conventions When you see: It means: i Notes are indicated by the icon shown at left, and point out information that may not be part of the text but provide tips and other helpful advice.
+Cautions are indicated by the icon on the left, and let you know that an action may have undesirable consequences if the instructions are not followed correctly.
 Cautions also indicate that failure to follow guidelines could cause damage to equipment or loss of data.
-Warnings are indicated by the icon on the left, and indicate that failure to take the necessary precautions or to follow guidelines could cause harm to equipment and personnel.
+K Warnings are indicated by the icon on the left, and indicate that failure to take the necessary precautions or to follow guidelines could cause harm to equipment and personnel.
 Navigation tip: follow the path next to the pointer to navigate a specific GUI menu.
+Clicking an Clicking any blue link takes you to the item to which the link refers.